-This section contains information about the data and methods used for calculating activity measures for COVID-19 cases in Healthcare Quarterly - COVID-19 Supplement, January to March 2020.
-The COVID-19 Supplement covers EDs, ambulance, admitted patients and elective surgery during March 2020, when cases of COVID-19 peaked in NSW.
+This section contains information about the data and methods used for calculating activity measures in Healthcare Quarterly - COVID-19 Supplement, January to September 2020.
+The supplement covers EDs, ambulance, admitted patients and elective surgery.

 Data sources

 This supplement draws on five main data sources.